XRongo/discord-utilize/README.md

 new CrashBlocker().init() // Your application will never crash.

-const embed = newEmbed(client, EmbedStyle.Default) // Returns EmbedBuilder but it has title and color.
+const defaultEmbedTurkish = newEmbed(client, EmbedStyle.Default) // Returns EmbedBuilder but it has title and color. const successEmbedTurkish = newEmbed(client, EmbedStyle.Default) // Returns EmbedBuilder but it has title and color. const errorEmbedTurkish = newEmbed(client, EmbedStyle.Default) // Returns EmbedBuilder but it has title and color.

+const defaultEmbedEnglish = newEmbed(client, EmbedStyle.Default, EmbedLanguage.English) // Returns EmbedBuilder but it has title and color.
+const successEmbedEnglish = newEmbed(client, EmbedStyle.Default, EmbedLanguage.English) // Returns EmbedBuilder but it has title and color.
+const errorEmbedEnglish = newEmbed(client, EmbedStyle.Default, EmbedLanguage.English) // Returns EmbedBuilder but it has title and color.
 ```

 ## 🐞 I found a bug!